patriciaporter86/gomoment.github.io/docs/Managers.md

 ###**_<a name="managing-users">Managing Users</a>_**

-1) After completing [Setup Hotel Details](./Setup-Hotel-Details.html) or following from step two at the [top of the page](#manage-users) you will see the Manage Users page for the hotel you selected.
+1) Following from [step two](#manage-users) of Manage Users Page, you will see the Manage Users page for the hotel you selected.
 Here you can see the form to invite users, and at the bottom of the page can see the list of current users at the hotel.

 ![](./img/manageusers.png)